storyfeet/irrigate/rules.md

     - 38 grey tiles: as above, but unowned.
     - 4 grey Goal-Tiles
 * Coloured Counters
-* Game Currency, able to represent amounts from 0 to 50 for each player
+* Game Currency, able to represent amounts from £0 to £50 for each player.
+These rules will use the '£' symbol to represent Currency.

 Key Terms
 ---------